 What to Skip

 There are two attractions that people seem to flock to but don’t really scream family fun in my opinion.
 The first was the Midgley Bridge.
-Full disclosure: I have a pretty big fear of bridges and falling so I had a feeling that this one was not for me even before I got there.
-Yes, the view from the bridge was nice but the highway-side parking and “safety rails” partially falling off the side of the cliff did not lend the experience to kid-friendliness.
+Full disclosure: I have a pretty big fear of bridges and falling.
+Yes, the view from the bridge was nice, but the highway-side parking and “safety rails” partially falling off the side of the cliff were not kid-friendly.

 The second experience to skip is sunset at the airport.
 Evidently, this is a thing.
-People make their way to the top of a butte near the airport, flood a gravel lot with their rental cars, and then crowd an overlook to watch the sun set.
+People make their way to the top of a butte near the airport, flood a gravel lot with their rental cars, and then crowd an overlook to watch the sunset.
 I don’t get it.
-Sure the sunset was lovely but I found it to be equally lovely (and much more enjoyable) on the evening prior when I enjoyed the sun sinking behind the red rock from our hotel patio and didn’t have to bump elbows with others to catch a view.
+I found sunset to just as nice from our hotel patio and didn’t have to bump elbows to catch a view.

-My tip: find a spot along the scenic Highway 179 where you can enjoy expansive views and soft hues without the crowds.
+My tip: Find a spot to enjoy the sunset along the scenic Highway 179.
+There, you can enjoy expansive views and soft hues without the crowds.

 Out of Africa Wildlife Park